 When it comes to shaving there are usually two techniques, one is to go with the grain, and the other is to go against it.
 There is a general belief that shaving against the grain produces a closer shave.
 However, shaving against the grain can produce skin irritation, especially in people with sensitive skin.
 So, these people tend to shave with the grain.

-The type of technique you use is your own personal preference but you should be mindful about the pressure you put on blades with both these techniques.
+The type of technique you use is your own personal preference but you should be mindful of the pressure you put on blades with both these techniques.
 When you shave with the grain, it offers less resistance which can help the blades to last longer.

 6. Storage and Maintenance of Blades